Clipper

 A clipper was a type of mid-19th-century merchant sailing vessel, designed for speed.
+The term was also retrospectively applied to the Baltimore clipper, which originated in the late 18th century.

-Clippers were generally narrow for their length, small by later 19th century standards, could carry limited bulk freight, and had a large total sail area.
+Clippers were generally narrow for their length, small by later 19th-century standards, could carry limited bulk freight, and had a large total sail area.
 "Clipper" does not refer to a specific sailplan; clippers may be schooners, brigs, brigantines, etc., as well as full-rigged ships.
-Clippers were mostly constructed in British and American shipyards, although France, Brazil, the Netherlands and other nations also produced some.
-Clippers sailed all over the world, primarily on the trade routes between the United Kingdom and China, in transatlantic trade, and on the New York-to-San Francisco route around Cape Horn during the California Gold Rush.
+Clippers were mostly constructed in British and American shipyards, although France, Brazil, the Netherlands, and other nations also produced some.
+Clippers sailed all over the world, primarily on the trade routes between the United Kingdom and China, in transatlantic trade, and on the New York-to-San Francisco route around Cape Horn during the California gold rush.
 Dutch clippers were built beginning in the 1850s for the tea trade and passenger service to Java.

-The boom years of the clipper era began in 1843 in response to a growing demand for faster delivery of tea from China.
-This continued under the stimulating influence of the discovery of gold in California and Australia in 1848 and 1851 and ended with the opening of the Suez Canal in 1869.
+The boom years of the clipper era began in 1843 in response to a growing demand for faster delivery of tea from China and continued with the demand for swift passage to gold fields in California and Australia beginning in 1848 and 1851, respectively.
+The era ended with the opening of the Suez Canal in 1869.